msfreaks/EvergreenAdmx/README.md

         Accept wildcard characters?  false

     -Windows11Version <String>
        The Windows 11 version to get the Admx files for.
-This value will be ignored if 'Windows 11' is not specified with -Include parameter.
+This value will be ignored if 'Windows 10' is not specified with -Include parameter.
-        If omitted the newest version supported by this script will be used, if 'Windows 11' is included.
+       If omitted, defaults to latest version available.

         Required?                    false
         Position?
 1